Unlevered Free Cash Flow (UFCF): Definition, Formula, and Step-by-Step Calculation

 UFCF calculator template (Excel + your accounting software)

 Rather than calculating UFCF manually each period, most finance teams build reusable templates.
-Mid-sized companies benefit from combining dedicated UFCF Excel templates with existing accounting software or spend management platforms like Ramp.
+Mid-sized companies benefit from combining dedicated UFCF Excel templates with existing accounting software or spend management platforms.

 Inputs you need for a UFCF calculator

 Free Excel templates with pre-built UFCF formulas can help finance teams streamline quarterly board presentations and monthly financial modeling.
-Most mid-sized companies benefit from combining these templates with spend management platforms like Ramp to automate data pulls and maintain real-time visibility into cash flow components.
-If you're not sure which accounting software to pair with your templates, we've put together a guide that walks through options for different company stages.
+Most mid-sized companies benefit from combining these templates with spend management platforms to automate data pulls.
+If you're not sure which software to pair with your templates, we've put together an accounting software guide that walks through options for different company stages.

 Frequently asked questions